Yerosius/BP_Auto_Activate/README.md

 ## How to use?

 - Download this project from Releases Page.
-- Upload the archives File in Dashboard-Plugins on your WordPress site.
+- Upload the archives File in Plugins-New Plugins on your WordPress Admin Site.
 - Enjoy it!